Dan and Phil: IRL Merch

-In 2014, Phil Lester's brother Martyn, co-founded IRL Digital, Ltd, a company that creates and sells the merchandise of various other media personalities, starting with Dan and Phil Shop and branching out from there.
+In 2014, Dan and Phil founded IRL Digital, Ltd, along with Lester's brother, Martyn.
+The company creates and sells the merchandise of various media personalities.

 Games

-In August 2015, Dan and Phil created an app The 7 Second Challenge, based on a YouTube challenge started by Lester in a 2014 video on his main channel.
+In August 2015, Dan and Phil created an app, The 7 Second Challenge, based on a YouTube challenge of the same name started by Lester in a 2014 video posted to AmazingPhil.
 The app was discontinued in 2019.
-In October 2017, the duo released a party board game via Big Potato called Truth Bombs, also the brainchild of Lester.
-They later leased Truth Bombs to Warner Bros for a Mean Girls-themed version of the game.
+In October 2017, the duo released a party board game, Truth Bombs, via game company Big Potato.
+The board game was based on an icebreaker that Lester had invented.
+Big Potato later released a Mean Girls-themed version of Truth Bombs titled Mean Girls: The Party Game.